not-timid/a1/README.md

    `node --version # should be 'v16.8.0' or greater`
    Node 16.8.0 is the minimum specified by [the Next.js 'installation' docs ](https://nextjs.org/docs/getting-started/installation)

+### __Set up VS Code__

-3. Check your __VS Code__ version:
+1. Check your __VS Code__ version:
    `code --version # should be '1.79.1' or greater`
+2. Control-Comma in VS Code to show settings, search for 'editor.tabSize', and set it to '2' — this suits files like .tsx which have nested HTML markup
-4. In VS Code, install and enable version 1.3.0 or greater of the [`dnamsons.kimbie-dark-plus` ](https://marketplace.visualstudio.com/items?itemName=dnamsons.kimbie-dark-plus) theme
+3. In VS Code, install and enable version 1.3.0 or greater of the [`dnamsons.kimbie-dark-plus` ](https://marketplace.visualstudio.com/items?itemName=dnamsons.kimbie-dark-plus) theme
-5. And install and enable version 0.9.11 or greater of the [`bradlc.vscode-tailwindcss` ](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)
+4. And install and enable version 0.9.11 or greater of the [`bradlc.vscode-tailwindcss` ](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)
    extension